Online Emergency Management Degrees

-One way to encourage your resume to stand out is through EM certifications.
-Becoming a certified emergency manager shows that you have met specific criteria.
+One way that you can make your resume stand out more is through EM certification.
+Becoming a certified EM shows that you have met high level criteria.

-In some states, once hired, directors will need to certify within a set amount of time.
-It’s a way of showing you understand how to manage and make decisions in stressful situations.
+In some states, once you are hired, directors may ask you to be certified within a set amount of time.
+This is a way you can show that you understand how to manage.
+Also, it shows that you can make decisions in stressful situations.

-There are two standard national certifications for EMs.
-Both of them are from the International Association of Emergency Managers.
-The IAEM is the largest national agency in this field.
+You will see that there are two standard national certifications for EMs.
+Both of these, you will find, are from the International Association of Emergency Managers (IAEM).
+The IAEM is the largest national agency that you will find in this field.

 - Associate Emergency Manager (AEM)